ausdebating/constitution/constitution.md

     1. it must be convertible into hard copy, and
     2. the requirements in subclauses (2) and (3) apply as if a reference to the register of members is a reference to a current hard copy of the register of members.

-### Fees and subscriptions

-1. A member of the association must, on admission to membership, pay to the association a fee of $50 or, if some other amount is determined by the committee, that other amount.

 ### Members’ liabilities